 These forms and publications are also available in an Alphabetical list.

 In April 2010, the Wisconsin Legislature passed Senate Joint Resolution 65 which required the Elimination Plan Implementation and Oversight Committee to submit a report on the costs borne by the educational and criminal justice systems attributable to lead poisoning and methods to address lead paint hazards in housing.
 The report, delivered to the Wisconsin Legislature on December 30, 2010, is entitled Response to 2009 Senate Joint Resolution 65 (PDF, 320 KB).
-Also, there is a 2-page Summary (PDF, 133 KB).
+There is also a two-page Summary (PDF, 133 KB).

 The Legacy of Lead Report earned recognition as a distinguished document in 2008 by the Wisconsin Library Association and in 2009 by the American Library Association.
 The report reveals the alarming scope of childhood lead poisoning in Wisconsin, discusses its causes and effects, and provides a systematic plan to eliminate the problem.
-A 2-page Legacy of Lead Report summary (PDF, 10 MB) is also available that summarizes the report.
+A two-page Legacy of Lead Report summary (PDF, 10 MB) is also available.

 Annually, the Medicaid Provider Blood Lead Testing Report is sent to Wisconsin health care providers who provide medical care to children enrolled in the Medicaid program.
 The individualized report summarizes the provider's blood lead testing data for children under age 6.

-Kids unLEADed: Working together to end childhood lead poisoning is an e-newsletter that contains the latest news on resources for housing, research findings on the impacts of childhood lead poisoning on learning and behavior, and stories about lead poisoning prevention efforts at the local level.
-This e-newsletter is published approximately three times per year by Children's Health Alliance of Wisconsin on behalf of the state of Wisconsin.
+Kids unLEADed: Working to end childhood lead poisoning is an e-newsletter that contains the latest news on resources for housing, research findings on the impacts of childhood lead poisoning on learning and behavior, and stories about lead poisoning prevention efforts at the local level.
+This e-newsletter has been published approximately three times per year by Children's Health Alliance of Wisconsin on behalf of the State of Wisconsin.

-The most recently published kids unLEADed e-newsletter was distributed by Children's Health Alliance of Wisconsin in early July, 2013.
-This issue focuses on changes to funding the Wisconsin Childhood Lead Poisoning Prevention Program, funding available for housing rehab across the state, articles and programs on lead poisoning and awards received by individuals and organizations.
+The most recent Kids unLEADed e-newsletter was distributed by Children's Health Alliance of Wisconsin in July 2013.
+This issue focuses on changes to funding the Wisconsin Childhood Lead Poisoning Prevention Program, funding available for housing rehab across the state, articles and programs on lead poisoning, and awards received by individuals and organizations.